Tables

 -

-(default) and Medium
+None (default) and Medium importance

 settings are hidden automatically when the screen size is reduced.

-For columns with Low
+For columns with Low, None, and

-settings, the Show More per Row /
+Medium settings, the Show More per Row /

 Show Less per Row buttons appear in the table toolbar